stoplightio/studio/docs/Basics/02-working-with-files.md

 ## Directory Structure

-Projects created in Studio Desktop default to using a specific structure to not interfere with existing files.
+Projects use a default file directory structure.

+- `/reference` - Where API descriptions documents (OpenAPI and JSON Schema) are stored
+- `models` - Where shared modles are stored
 - `/docs` - Where articles (Markdown files) are stored
-- `/reference` - Where API descriptions documents (OpenAPI and JSON Schema) are stored
 - `/assets/images` - Where images are stored

 If you have an existing repository with Markdown, image, or API description documents that do not adhere to the format above, you will need to move the files to their corresponding directories for Studio to recognize them, or create a [Stoplight Configuration file](../Basics/03-stoplight-config.md) to change them.